stackhpc/ansible-slurm-appliance/README.md

     See the [openhpc role documentation](https://github.com/stackhpc/ansible-role-openhpc#slurmconf) for more options.

-# TO MOVE

-    - `control`: A single host for the Slurm control node.
-Multiple (high availability) control nodes are not supported.
-    - `login`: One or more hosts for Slurm login nodes.
-Combined control/login nodes are not supported.
-    - `compute`: Hosts for all Slurm compute nodes.

 ## Adding new functionality
 TODO: this is just rough notes:
 - Add new plays into existing playbook, or add a new playbook and update `site.yml`.